talkable/talkable-docs/source/integration/ecommerce_platforms/magento/magento2.rst

 .. note::

-   If you have activated the extension's integration, the Site ID will be prefilled (see `Activating the Integration`_).
-If you chose not to activate the integration, you need to paste the Site ID from your Talkable Site Dashboard into this field.
+   You need to paste the Site ID from your Talkable Site Dashboard into this field.

    .. image:: /_static/img/magento2/configure3.jpg